 The current code features are (and were mostly present in my previous K.C. version):

-• Display with menu, where you can edit everything possible.
+With menu, where you can edit everything possible.

 So which USB code will the physical key send to PC when pressed.
 There is a pick list with all common keys (and internal functions, sequences, etc) to choose from when binding.
 It has group colors and group filter for easier orientation.

+Drawn on display.
 Shown when editing mappings (for currently chosen layer).
 Has a cursor to move around between keys.
 It’s also possible to jump to a key by pressing it.

 If you hold a key, whole keyboard layout changes giving you other keys.
 Kind of like the Fn keys on laptop but much more useful and customizable.
 A common feature of custom controllers.
+Locking layers is also possible, either by lock/unlock key, tapping layer key fast or holding it for longer.
+Of course can be disabled and delay parameters are changeable.

 Keys that will move mouse, press mouse buttons or scroll mouse wheel.
 Also featuring acceleration with parameters for it and speed in GUI.